 1. The Royal Naval Sailing Association (RNSA) is the governing body that oversees all aspects of sailing, both racing and recreational, throughout the British Royal Navy.
 In 1937 the British Admiralty adopted for ship-board use a 14ft dinghy which was a modified version of one designed by Charles Nicholson and Uffa Fox in 1935.
 Its purpose was to provide sailors aboard ship with the opportunity to sail in boats other than heavy service cutters and whalers.
 The RNSA dinghy, or Rensa as it was commonly known, was constructed by shipwright apprentices with all parts being made in the shipwright shop.
 A clinker built sloop with mahogany/pine on oak construction, the sail rig was a triangular foresail and a sliding gunter main.
 The gunter rig made the boats suitable for transport on naval ships and their sturdy clinker construction made them ideal for launching from the shore when required.
 She remained in use until replaced by the fibreglass Bosun dinghy in 1959.

 One of the few RNSA dinghies still remaining in 2015 is the Suffolk Punch in the possession of Pat York, rear commodore of the Royal Harwich Yacht Club.
 She was built at Royal Naval Dockyard, Portsmouth, in 1947.
 Dimensions: 14’ x 5’ 7”.
 Her passenger capacity is six.
+In 2017 she was up for sale, so she is still going.
 She originally belonged to the Royal Hospital School at Holbrook in Suffolk.
 The purpose of the school was to provide an education to the orphans of seafarers in the Royal and Merchant Navies, and it was once the largest school for navigation and seamanship in the country.
 It is one of only two UK schools whose students, on ceremonial occasions, have the privilege of wearing Royal Navy uniforms, and senior pupils with responsibilities have naval rank.